Camper Must Haves: Top Camping Essentials for Your Next Trip

 This is by far one of the most useful camper must haves–especially for boondocking/dry camping.
 If you want to camp off grid, you need reliable RV batteries to power your lights, pumps, and electronics.
 But even if you stay on the grid, power outages happen.
 Lithium batteries to the rescue!
 These can get you through a few days of camping without needing a charge.
 Unlike lead acid batteries, you don’t need to “water” or maintain them.
 And when they’re Bluetooth capable, you won’t need to worry how much power you have left either.
 Just check battery status/charge with just a few taps on your smartphone.

 Speaking of batteries, they’re just ugly square decorations if they won’t start.
 But an emergency starter eliminates that problem.
 No more awkwardly asking a complete stranger to jump your battery.
 This handy Emergency Start device allows you to jumpstart your vehicle using your phone (via Bluetooth), without ever leaving the driver’s seat.
+Make sure to include this in your list of camping essentials!

 Holding Tank Treatment